matheussodree/English-Course/README.md

   I / Eu - He / Ele - She / Ela - It / Isto

   We / Nós - You / Você , Vocês - They / Eles , Elas

+* To be
+  I am - Eu sou / Eu estou
+  You are - Você(s) é (são) / Você(s) está (estão)
+  He is - Ele é / Ele está
+  She is - Ela é / Ela está
+  it is - Isto é / Isto está